isomerpages/moe-meridianpri/_about-us/School Information/School Philosophy.md

 School Philosophy
 =================
 ### Our Philosophy
-Our vision, mission, values, motto and philosophy statements capture our core beliefs as a school.
-They serve as the foundation, guide, purpose and motivation of our practices as a staff team, as a school.
+<p align = "justify">Our vision, mission, values, motto and philosophy statements capture our core beliefs as a school.
+They serve as the foundation, guide, purpose and motivation of our practices as a staff team, as a school.</p>

 ### MPS Philosophy for Pupils